News

 Source: Spiceworks Ziff Davis

-Advances in cloud infrastructure have made the near-instantaneous switch to remote work – and subsequent swings to hybrid work – possible.
+Advances in cloud infrastructure have made the near-instantaneous switch to remote work – and subsequent swings to more hybrid work – possible.

-“It wasn't until COVID-19 that VDI was finally recognized as not just a useful tool but a critical tool for business continuity in enterprises with a global workforce,” Kimball said.
 “The cloud has enabled consumption-based, tailored solutions in VDI and other technologies,” said Kimball.
 “The HPEs, the Dells and the Nutanixes are building these readymade solutions – you just need to plug them in and turn them on.”

 Desktop-as-a-Service (DaaS) – the cloud implementation of VDI – makes it possible to run centralized virtual applications and desktops in public clouds or on-prem regardless of the underlying platform, accessible with just a browser and an internet connection at the end of the user.